itsSanalog/sanalog.net/sanastro/src/content/blog/code/server.md

 SSH uses port `22`, while SMB uses `445`, and Minecraft `25565`.
 Ports used by these services have to be forwarded so that they work with the external IP.
 This is also done via changing router settings.

-Different OEMs have different interfaces for their router control panel. [portforward.com](http://portforward.com/) might be useful if some of the options seem to be missing or inaccessible.
+Different OEMs have different interfaces for their router control panel. <a href="http://portforward.com/" target="_blank" class="extlink">portforward.com</a> might be useful if some of the options seem to be missing or inaccessible.

 1. Access the router control panel.
 Mine was via `192.168.18.1`.
     - If there are multiple routers daisy chained like my home network is configured, the one connected to the Internet (i.e. the modem) is the one to be configured.